kuiperzone/PupNet-Deploy/README.md

 In this case, PupNet calls `dotnet publish` on your project and generates a distributable [AppImage](https://github.com/AppImage/AppImageKit) file fo use on Linux systems.
 Additionally, you may optionally provide `.desktop` and AppStream metadata files.
 There is no need to write complex build-specific manifests, RPM spec or Debian control files.
-You need only supply your deployment configuration once as a single `pupnet.conf`, and PupNet takes care of the underlying build-specific tasks.
+You need only supply your deployment configuration once as a single `pupnet.conf` file, and PupNet takes care of the underlying build-specific tasks.

 Likewise, to package the same project for Windows: